Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

-The excess risk bound scales as $O(n^{-\frac{\beta}{2\beta+p}})$ up to a logarithmic factor, which comes from the first error term in \eqref{excess_risk_bound}.
-This indicates that a smoother target function $f_{\rho}$ (i.e., $\beta$ is larger) leads to a higher convergence rate.
+The excess risk bound holds without requiring specific distributional conditions or network restrictions, exhibiting a polynomial dependence on the feature dimension $p$.
+It scales as $O(n^{-\frac{\beta}{2\beta+p}})$ up to a logarithmic factor, which comes from the first error term in \eqref{excess_risk_bound}.
+This indicates that a smoother target function (i.e., $\beta$ is larger) leads to a faster convergence rate.
 Again, this is because ReLU neural networks are essentially piecewise linear functions, and they excel at approximating smooth functions.
 However, we also notice that the convergence rate decreases with the feature dimension, so in a high-dimensional scenario, the convergence of the error bound could be very slow.
 This is a commonly encountered problem in high-dimensional statistics, often referred to as the ``curse of dimensionality."
 To mitigate this issue in the current setting, we propose focusing on the intrinsic dimension of the prediction problem in Section \ref{subsec:dimensionality_issues}.
 By doing so, the convergence order no longer depends on the feature dimension $p$ but on the much smaller intrinsic dimension if the target function has a composite structure.
-We also remark that the second error term in \eqref{excess_risk_bound} is a result of the concentration inequality that bounds the deviation between sample values and expected values, which is common in measuring the performance of sample-based policies.
-Finally, this high-probability bound is comparable to the existing results (e.g., \citealt{ban2019big}), even in a more complicated and general setting.
+We also remark that the second error term in \eqref{excess_risk_bound} is a result of the concentration inequalities that bound the deviation between sample values and expected values, which is common in measuring the performance of sample-based policies.